-- a.
-Any DFAS employee who receives a request for information pursuant to Section 7114(b)(4) of Title 5, United States Code, from any labor organization (union) representing DFAS employees in connection with any request for reasonable accommodation, shall forward the request as quickly as possible to the labor relations team in DFAS LER Operations for processing. - b.
-Any DFAS employee who receives a request for information in connection with a request for reasonable accommodation from a source outside DFAS, other than in (3) or (4)(a) above, shall forward the request to the DFAS Freedom of Information Act/Privacy Act Office for processing.
+a.
+Any DFAS employee who receives a request for information pursuant to Section 7114(b)(4) of Title 5, U.S.C., from any labor organization (union) representing DFAS employees in connection with any request for reasonable accommodation, shall forward the request as quickly as possible to LER Operations for processing.

-c.
+- b.
+Any DFAS employee who receives a request for information in connection with a request for reasonable accommodation from a source outside DFAS, other than in (3) or (4)(a) above, shall forward the request to the DFAS Freedom of Information Act/Privacy Act Office for processing. - c.
 Any DFAS employee disclosing information in accordance with this paragraph must inform the recipients of the information, in writing, about the confidentiality requirements that are attached to the information.